dbushell/dbushell-2k15/src/data/blog/2012/2012-04-02-dropping-ie-support.md

 Yesterday [TechCrunch reported](http://techcrunch.com/2012/04/01/bootstrapped-startup-saves-over-100k-by-dropping-ie/) on the start-up **4ormat** and their decision to drop support for **Internet Explorer** entirely.
 Their logic behind this seems simple enough; developing for IE users did not equate to profit.

-<blockquote><p>Supporting variants of IE can easily increase design work by 30% to 100%, but complex features can easily double (or even triple) development time.
-It doesn’t take many developer salaries before this “IE tax” can cost you well over $100,000.</p></blockquote>
+> Supporting variants of IE can easily increase design work by 30% to 100%, but complex features can easily double (or even triple) development time.
+It doesn’t take many developer salaries before this “IE tax” can cost you well over $100,000.

 Aside from profit, other benefits listed were: employee satisfaction, productivity, and shorter release cycles.